andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

   2 | jane@example.com |  Jane Doe
 ```

-Now we can insert a new record, then dump all the records out again as new CSV file.
+Now we can insert a new record, then dump all the records out again as a new CSV file.

 ``` sql
 copy customers(email, full_name)